 A native of Alaska, Lower spends much of his free time trying to avoid the extreme Texas heat, but does enjoy mountain biking and competitive shooting sports.
 He also enjoys spending time with his wife and two children at their home in McKinney, Texas.

-Strong has a Bachelor’s of Science degree in human development from the University of North Texas.
+Strong has a Bachelor of Science degree in human development from the University of North Texas.
 She holds her SHRM-SCP and is an active member of the Society for Human Resource Management.
 Outside of work, Strong enjoys spending time with her husband and two children in Plano, Texas.